 In no particular order and with no endorsement, here are five of the most popular Kennedy assassination conspiracy theories.

-The Soviets seem like an obvious choice if you're looking for a dark hand behind Kennedy's assassination.
+quicklist:1 title: The Soviets Did It text: The Soviets seem like an obvious choice if you're looking for a dark hand behind Kennedy's assassination.

 Proponents of the theory point to two pieces of evidence.
 First, the U.S. and the Soviet Union were engaged in a bitter cold war.
 Conspiracy theorists allege that Soviet Premier Nikita Khrushchev was so embarrassed by having to back down following the Cuban Missile Crisis he ordered the hit on Kennedy.

 The other compelling piece of evidence is Lee Harvey Oswald's connection to the USSR.
 Though a former marine, Oswald had twice visited the Soviet Union with his Russian-born wife Marina.
-Both the Warren Commission and the House Committee on Assassinations found little evidence to support a Soviet-backed operation, but one former KGB agent came out years later to say the Russians played a role in the plot.
+Both the Warren Commission and the House Committee on Assassinations found little evidence to support a Soviet-backed operation, but one former KGB agent came out years later to say the Russians played a role in the plot. media: 20614093

-This much we know is true, the CIA had contacts with organized crime families to discuss assassinating the president.
+quicklist:2 title: The Mafia Did it text: This much we know is true, the CIA had contacts with organized crime families to discuss assassinating the president.
 Only the president was Cuba's Fidel Castro, not Kennedy.

 The mob was heavily invested in casinos and other lucrative investments in Cuba before Castro's communist revolution, according to one iteration of the theory.
 Kennedy botched the Bay of Pigs invasion, ending any hopes of American organized crime returning to Cuba and enraging the mafia.